Castle Scholars Honors Program and Minor Requiments

 - collaborative research with other students and/or faculty

 For students transferring into the honors program after freshman year:

 - an additional 3000-level honors seminar (3 credits) to replace the Freshman Honors Seminar

 - Students may opt to complete either or both of the following options:

-- Teaching Assistantship in the Freshman Preceptorial (1.5 credits): in addition to assisting a section of the Preceptorial under the mentorship of the instructor, students will meet regularly with each other and mentoring faculty for discussions of course material and approaches
+- Teaching Assistantship (1.5 credits): in addition to assisting a section of a Castle Scholars class under the mentorship of the instructor, students will meet regularly with classmates and a Castle Scholars faculty member to discuss the teaching assistantship

 - Total credits of program: 14.5 or 16 (depending on choices of senior year option)

 *Academic Integrity.
 As an Honors program, we hold our students to the highest standards of academic honesty.
 Academic integrity is emphasized and even taught within the context of each course.
 The penalty for admitted or proven dishonesty in any Castle Scholars course is failure in the course.